kineticsystem/vscode_ros2/README.md

 <img width="80px" src="svg/cpp_extension.svg"><img width="80px" src="svg/python_extension.svg">

-Another extension that you may want to install manually is CMake from twsx.
+VSCode will prompt you to install the "C/C++ Extension Pack" which provides intellisense and C++ file navigation.
+Please comply with this request.
+It will install the CMake extension from twsx too.

+You may need to enable intellisense in your VSCode Preferences Settings.

 <img width="80px" src="svg/cmake_extension.svg">